-The BBA programme is placed on level 6 of the European Qualifications Framework (EQF), 2012.
-It corresponds to the First Cycle of qualifications as defined by the Qualifications Framework in the European Higher Education Area, QF-EHEA, 2005.
-Total duration for completing the programme on a full-time basis is three and a half (3.5) years which corresponds to a total of 210 ECTS credit points.
-Each semester of studies represents 30 ECTS credit points.
+The program is placed on level 7 of the European Qualifications Framework (EQF), 2012.
+It corresponds to the Second Cycle of qualifications as defined by the "Dublin Descriptors" and the Qualifications Framework in the European Higher Education Area, QF-EHEA (2005).
+Total duration for completing the program on a full-time basis is one (1) year (two years for part-time enrollment) amounting to a total of 60 European Credit Transfer and Accumulation System (ECTS) credits.